Home » Tioni Theus, 16: Family Wants Answers After Teen Found Dead On Side Of Freeway

 “[It] just don’t make no sense,” he reportedly said.
 “It just hurt … I feel like I died … It just hurt.
 You lose everything.”
 He added, “Part of me is gone … I hope they catch whoever did it.”

-Police are said to be working with community leaders in an effort to find out who is responsible for this horrific crime.
+Police are said to be working with community leaders to find out who is responsible for this horrific crime.

 “We’re talking about a 16-year-old.
 We’re not talking about an adult.
 We’re talking about a 16-year-old child!” said Lakeshia Barret, Tioni’s cousin.
 “She was thrown on the side of the freeway like trash, and she’s a child!
 She meant something to her family.”